 5. Failing to Use Fire-Retardant Materials

-Using materials that are not suitable for a specific construction environment can contribute to the risk of fire hazards on the job site.
-For example, if you are performing construction in a data center, hospital, museum or any other area where a single spark could result in a deadly fire, building codes requires you to use NFPA 701 and ASTM E84 tested fire-retardant and/or antistatic plastic sheeting.
-These materials have been engineered to slow the spread of fire, potentially reducing property damage and saving lives.
+If you are performing construction in a data center, hospital, museum or any other area where a single spark could result in a deadly fire, building codes require you to use NFPA 701 and ASTM E84 tested fire-retardant and/or antistatic plastic sheeting.
+These materials can potentially reduce property damage and save lives.

 For more than 25 years, Americover has been supplying contractors with specialty plastic sheeting products that meet all relevant industry standards.
 The following products are recommended for construction projects that require fire-retardant materials.